Best of Tuscany Bike Tour

 - Leaning Tower of Pisa

-- Chianti wine region
+- Chianti wine country

 - Medieval towers of San Gimignano

-- Scenic Vinci, the birthplace of Leonardo da Vinci
+- Vinci, birthplace of Leonardo da Vinci

 Want to see more bicycle tours in Italy?